 Add the Cajun seasoning, thyme, and rice, and stir until the rice is well coated in the oil.
 Press Cancel to stop the cooking.

 Add the tomatoes and their juices, the stock, and salt.
-Stir.
+Stir with a spatula freeing any food particles sticking to the bottom of the Instant Pot insert.

 Lock the lid.
 Cook on Manual High Pressure for 8 minutes, then allow a Natural Pressure Release for 5 minutes followed by manual release of the remaining pressure.